 If you’re looking to save money in the long run, check out the loan rates at your local credit union.

-Credit Unions Have Better Customer Service
+Credit Unions Have Better Service

 Did you know that credit unions have better customer service than banks?
 It’s true—the American Customer Satisfaction Index, also known as ACSI, measures how satisfied people are with their service in various industries.
 They’ve been studying customer satisfaction for over 20 years, and they started tracking credit unions in 2008.